 The most recognized classification systems of evidence-based crime prevention programs have classified this program or initiative as follows:

 - Blueprints for Healthy Youth Development: Promising

-- Crime Solutions/OJJDP Model Program Guide: Effective
+- Crime Solutions/OJJDP Model Program Guide: Effective - One study

 - SAMHSA's National Registry of Evidence-based Programs and Practices: Not applicable.

 - Coalition for Evidence-Based Policy: Near Top Tier